strapdata/elassandra-operator/docs/source/backup-restore.rst

 --------------------

 The Elassandra Operator allows you to trigger a backup of your cluster by creating a backup task though the Task CRD.
+Currently, the Elassandra operator manage a single backup mode by preserving the SSTable of the Elassandra nodes after a Snapshot.

 To create a task, you have to provide:

 * a backup name
-* the cluster and datacenter name
+* the cluster and data-center name
 * the type of your cloud provider (AZURE_BLOB, GCP_BLOB, AWS_S3)
 * the bucket name where the backup files will be uploaded

+The backup name is set using the task name, this name will be used as *tag* for the SSTable snapshots.

 Here is an example of Task manifest.